ChristianVillalba/react_complete_guide/01-starting-project/README.md

     * The data is generated in ExpenseForm.js and passed to NewExpense.js so it can be lifted up to App
     * From App, It will be passed by props to Expenses (Folder) so it can be added and displayed as an Expense Item
   * The goal is to lift it up just as high as necessary
+* Controlled Component
+  * a value which is used in the component is passed on to a parent component
+  * Both the currently set value, as well as the function which handles the selected value, might be not part of that component
+  * eg: Expenses filter presents the DUI but the logic is on the parent compoent Expenses
+* Unontrolled Component
+  * We